 2.998959, so that the skurtosis correction is 0.023.
 The skurtosis for

-equal to this boundary.
-This does not cause a problem since the
+approximately equal to this boundary.
+This does not cause a problem

 The remaining steps vary by simulation method: